Residence Hall Policies

 For Texas Tech University's policy on Theft, Damage, or Unauthorized Use, please see Section B.6. in the Code of Student Conduct.

-It is a violation of University Student Housing policy to have items used as weapons, including but not limited to, dart guns, knives of two or more inches in length, and hunting equipment (including shotguns, paint guns, pellet guns, bows and arrows, and designated martial arts equipment).
+It is a violation of University Student Housing policy to have items used as weapons, including but not limited to, dart guns, knives of two or more inches in length, and hunting equipment (including shotguns, paint guns, pellet guns, bows and arrows, and designated martial arts equipment) in a residence hall or dining hall.
 For Texas Tech University's policy on Firearms, Weapons, and Explosives, please see Section B.4. in the Code of Student Conduct.